Alimoff/Tahrirchi_Test/README.md

 First step-

-Cron helps a server run smoothly and works perfectly.It has it's own special parameters to set timer.
+It has it's own special parameters to set timer.
 Some of them:

 "* * * * 1-5" -  	once every day of the week,